larsacus/theonlylars.com/source/_posts/2013-01-20-cocoapods-creating-a-pod-spec.markdown

 - Required apple frameworks*

 ###Semantic Versioning
 Cocoapods [_highly_ suggests](https://github.com/CocoaPods/CocoaPods/wiki/Contributing-to-the-master-repo) using (as in - don't _not_ do it) [semantic versioning](http://semver.org) to version your cocoapods.
 Without semantic versioning, it becomes much more difficult if not impossible to resolve some cross-dependencies between similar pod dependencies in your project, if any exist.
-All that was very complicated to say - use semantic versioning (v1.1.0).
+All that was very complicated to say - use semantic versioning (e.g. "v1.1.0").
 Tag your code in your repository with a tag corresponding to the version number of your component (for v3.0.0 of your component, tag your code `3.0.0`).

 ###Dependencies
 The dependency line is technically optional if your component does not rely on any external pod.